OpenEvalProject/evals/manuscripts/elife-82324/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/82324/elife-82324-fig5-v1.jpg)

-**Figure 5.:** Xenopus egg extracts for ATR DNA damage response (DDR) pathway.(A) In in vitro reconstitution system, RPA can recruit ATRIP to ssDNA gaps.
+**Figure 5.:** (A) In in vitro reconstitution system, RPA can recruit ATRIP to ssDNA gaps.
 In parallel, APE1 promotes the recruitment of ATRIP to ssDNA gaps in vitro via APE1 direct interaction with ssDNA and ATRIP protein.
 The RPA-dependent and APE1-dependent recruitment of ATRIP onto ssDNA is likely independent of each other in in vitro reconstitution system.
 (B) APE1 is required for the recruitment of ATRIP onto ssDNA gaps for the ATR/Chk1 DDR activation in the Xenopus high-speed supernatant (HSS) system via two modes: (#1) APE1-dependent and RPA-dependent; and (#2) APE1-dependent but RPA-independent.
 In Mode #1: RPA interacts with ATRIP protein and recruits ATRIP onto RPA-ssDNA in HSS.
 However, this Mode #1 may be inhibited by a currently uncharacterized Protein X in HSS, and such inhibitory effect by Protein X can be reversed by APE1.
 In Mode #2, APE1 can interact with ATRIP that is not in complex with RPA protein complex, and recruits ATRIP onto ssDNA gaps independent of RPA in HSS.
 Other significant DDR proteins are omitted from this diagram for a simplified illustration.
 NTD, N-terminal domain; Redox, redox domain; EEP, exonuclease-endonuclease-phosphatase domain; RBM1, RPA70-binding motif; RBM2, RPA32-binding motif.

 In this study we have characterized a critical role of APE1 as a previously underappreciated ssDNA-interacting protein in the ATR DDR pathway.
 Our data indicate that APE1 protein directly associates with ssDNA structures (40 nt, 60 nt, and 80 nt) and ssDNA regions (30 nt and 80 nt) in the defined ssDNA gap structures and that the N-terminal 34 amino acids (NT34) within APE1 are important for and the AA101-316 APE1 is sufficient for such direct ssDNA association (Figure 2).
 Whereas the concentration of Xenopus APE1 protein in Xenopus laevis egg was estimated to be ~1.5 μM (Wühr et al., 2014), the concentration of hAPE1 protein in HEK293T cells was estimated to ~2.8 μM (https://opencell.czbiohub.org/gene/ENSG00000100823) (Wiśniewski et al., 2014).
 Considering most APE1 protein is localized inside of the nucleus of mammalian cells (Li and Wilson, 2014), the observed APE1 affinity and interaction with ssDNA in our in vitro EMSA (Figure 2E) are physiologically relevant.
 Notably, the APE1-ssDNA interaction is critical for the recruitment of ATRIP protein onto ssDNA gaps in vitro and in Xenopus egg extracts for ATR DDR activation (Figure 3C, Figure 3—figure supplement 1, Figure 5).
 A previous study has demonstrated that APE1 can incise the AP site within ssDNA in a sequence- and secondary-structure-dependent manner (Fan et al., 2006).
 Although this finding implies that that APE1 may associate with ssDNA, the molecular determinant of APE1 for ssDNA interaction is elusive.
 A more recent study using EMSA has determined that a 22 nt-ssDNA structure is sufficient for a stable hAPE1-ssDNA complex formation in vitro (Bazlekowa-Karaban et al., 2019), which is in line with our estimated ssDNA gap size (~18–26 nt) for APE1 recruitment and ATR DDR activation in response to defined SSB structures in the Xenopus HSS system (Lin et al., 2018; Lin et al., 2020).
 In addition, a structural biology preprint study has shown that the critical residues in active sites (e.g. Y171, D210, N212, H309) and DNA intercalating residue R177 of hAPE1 are important for the formation and/or stabilization of the hAPE1-ssDNA complex (Hoitsma et al., 2022), which is supportive of our observation on the AA101-316 APE1 interaction with ssDNA (Figure 2D).
 Furthermore, mouse APE1 was shown to interact with 20 nt-ssDNA and -dsDNA for exonucleolytic cleavage in vitro (Liu et al., 2021).
 Although it remains unknown how the NT34 motif of APE1 contributes to ssDNA interaction and its 3'–5' exonuclease activity (Figure 2—figure supplement 2C–D), this is reminiscent of the regulation of APE2 3'–5' exonuclease by its C-terminal Zf-GRF interaction with ssDNA (Lin et al., 2018; Wallace et al., 2017).
 It has been reported that hAPE1 N-terminal domain is important for ssRNA interaction and RNA metabolism as well as biomolecular condensates formation (Fantini et al., 2010; Li et al., 2022).
 Future studies are needed to determine how exactly APE1 N-terminal motif and/or EEP domain contributes to ssDNA interaction.